Charlyhno-eng/solvault/README.md

 - Wallet creation in one click (seed phrase + address)
 - Live transaction and balance monitoring
 - Local SQLite storage (100% your data)
-- KeePass export (CSV/JSON secure)
+- JSON import and export with encryption
 - Ultra-fast inter-wallet transfers

 ## Installation